amschne/monte_carloMPI/README.md

     monte_carlo3D-run.py
 In the driver script, n_photon sets the number of photon (packets).
-Although the default is set to 10 thousand photon packets, Schneider et al. (2019) found that at least 1 million photon packets are needed to acheive stochastic convergence.
+Although the default is set to 10 thousand photon packets, Schneider et al. (2019) found that at least 1 million photon packets are needed to achieve stochastic convergence.
 Because tracing 1 million photon packets is computationally time consuming, the default of 10 thousand allows users to more easily test their installation.